moves-rwth/storm/documentation/usage/running-storm.md

 Model checking property P=? [true U<=40 ((((s1 = 4) | (s2 = 4)) | (s3 = 4)) | (s4 = 4))] ...
 ERROR (SparseMdpPrctlModelChecker.cpp:60): Formula needs to specify whether minimal or maximal values are to be computed on nondeterministic model.
-ERROR (storm.cpp:39): An exception caused storm to terminate.
+ERROR (storm.cpp:39): An exception caused Storm to terminate.
 The message of the exception is: Formula needs to specify whether minimal or maximal values are to be computed on nondeterministic model.
 ```
 </div>
 </div>